ConorG180/my-roster-management/README.md

   - [Github](https://github.com/) - Github was used store the project repository.
   - [Heroku](https://www.heroku.com) - This project was deployed using Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
   - [Python](https://www.python.org/) - was used throughout this programme in conjunction with other python-based packages and libraries to create the core functionality behind the programme.
-  - [Django](https://www.djangoproject.com/) - The Django framework for python was used to build many of the web development aspects of the programme, including user authentication, content administration and ORM.
+  - [Django](https://www.djangoproject.com/) - The Django framework for python was used to build many of the web development aspects of the programme, including user authentication and content administration, and also allowed the use of ORM to manipulate the database.
   - [PostgreSQL](https://www.postgresql.org/) - PostgreSQL was used as an Object-relational database system in the project, and through ORM (Object-relational mapping) records were able to be Created, Read, Updated and Deleted (CRUD) from the PostgreSQL database.
   - [WhiteNoise](http://whitenoise.evans.io/en/stable/) - WhiteNoise was used as a means to allow the project to serve its own static files, as this is not possible with Django.
   - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/) - The django-allauth package was used to create the authentication, account registration and account management within the programme.